 - 1 cup sour cream (room temp if possible)

-- Preheat oven to 350 degrees F. Grease a 10 inch tube pan or spray it with flour-added spray.
+- Preheat oven to 350 degrees F. Grease and flour a 10 inch tube pan.

 - Prepare nut mixture first.
 Stir together nuts, brown sugar and cinnamon.
 Set aside.

 - Sift together the already-sifted cake flour, baking powder and salt and set the flour mixture aside.